rv-trent/CUPS-Instructions/GUIDE.md

 Trenton Hidenfelter, Jacob Hahn

-In this document you will be led through the process of setting up a Raspberry Pi to transform a USB printer into a wireless printer.
+In this guide, you will be led through the process of configuring a Raspberry Pi to transform a wired USB printer into a WiFi-enabled printer, which you can print to wirelessly from any device on your network.

+The guide covers the three major steps needed: configuring your Pi, setting up the printing software, and connecting to it from the computer you want to print from.
+It’s intended for those with little technical experience, but should be usable for anyone with the parts required.

 [Making a Wired Printer Wireless using a Raspberry Pi \- Full Setup Guide](#making-a-wired-printer-wireless-using-a-raspberry-pi---full-setup-guide)